 Given that the two drugs compete for the same enzyme, there may be no synergistic effect in giving both at the same time.

 Inorganic iodine therapy, eg. potassium iodide (given after synthesis is blocked with propylthiouracil or methimazole) is effective because iodine blocks the release of T4 and T3 from the gland within hours.
 Also, large doses of iodine can inhibit the organification of iodine, which is called the Wolff-Chaikoff effect (Abrahams, 2005).
 However, the iodide transport system soon adapts to higher concentrations of iodine, and there may be an "escape" effect where thyroid hormone synthesis starts again.
 This is why iodide therapy is best combined with a syntheis blocking agent like methimazole.

 Lithium has also been used to block the release of thyroid hormone (Bogazzi et al, 2002).
 Shek et al (2006) also demonstrated satisfactory control of thyrotoxicosis in non-storming patients who had contraindications to propylthiouracil and carbimazole.
 The authors both complained that the response was slow.
 The savvy candidate should be aware of this agent for the exams, but its use for thyroid storm is hampered by its pointlessness and by the existence of less toxic agents.
-One can potentially envision a situation where a patient with iodine allergy might benefit from lithium.
+One can potentially envision a situation where a patient who is for some reason intolerant of potassium iodide might benefit from lithium instead.

 Blockade of peripheral T4⇒T3 conversion